-The Visual Art program at the Yukon School of Visual Arts will be offered through a blend of online courses and in-person studio courses; social distancing protocols will be in effect during all studio courses.
-Students should be aware that they may be required to go into self-isolation for a two-week period upon arrival to Dawson City.
+In the 2021-22 academic year, the Visual Arts program at the Yukon School of Visual Arts will be offered through a blend of inperson studio courses, with masks mandatory, and blended online English and visual culture studies courses.
+Students should be aware that they may be required to go into self-isolation period upon arrival in Dawson City.

-Contact the Yukon School of Visual Arts for assistance or for more information about COVID-19-related changes to YSOVA courses.
+Contact the Yukon School of Visual Arts for assistance or for more information about Yukon SOVA's COVID-19 protocols.

-The Dawson City Arts Society, Yukon University and Tr'ondek Hwech'in have designed an accredited visual arts program, which offers students the opportunity to learn a variety of traditional and contemporary visual arts disciplines and to study Art History.
+The Dawson City Arts Society, Yukon University and Tr'ondek Hwech'in have designed an accredited visual arts program, which offers students the opportunity to learn a variety of traditional and contemporary visual arts disciplines and to study art history.

 This program is offered in Dawson City, Yukon through the Yukon School of Visual Arts (Yukon SOVA).
-The program is accredited at Yukon University and transferable to Emily Carr University, University of the Fraser Valley, Alberta College of Art and Design, OCAD University and NSCAD University.
+The program is accredited at Yukon University and transferable to Emily Carr University, University of the Fraser Valley, ACAD University, OCAD University, and NSCAD University.